GeeWee/geewee.github.io/_posts/2023-06-26-serde-untagged-enums-terrible-errors.md

     Invalid(serde_json::Value),
 }

 // First parse it to something that's either valid or not valid.
-(Simplified, obviously you wouldn't want to unwrap here) let maybe_valid = MaybeValid<MyFood> = serde_json::from_str(my_string).unwrap();
+// This is simplified for the sake of brevity - in production code you wouldn't unwrap here let maybe_valid = MaybeValid<MyFood> = serde_json::from_str(my_string).unwrap();

 match maybe_valid {